epicadidash/profeslers/README.md

 * #### *Embaded code and design elements!*
 * #### *platform and distribute insightful articles*

 ## work in progress, feel free to discuss and contribute to your hearts content
-## twitter at @profeslers
+## twitter , instagram  at @profeslers